Skip to content

 Relationships between Components

 A BRep is composed of several Components and several types of Components.
-There are some relations between Components; for example and as mentionned above, Lines are boundaries of Surfaces (boundaries are depicted by curved black arrows).
+There are some relations between Components; for example and as mentionned above, Lines are boundaries of Surfaces (boundaries are depicted by curved blue arrows).
 All these relations between Components are stored in the class [Relationships].
 BRep inherits from this class.

 data model 5